LostPrimarch/mycis277finalapp/index.md

 ## Test Calculator

 ## Function
-A calculator that children in middle school use during their states standardized testing.
+A calculator that children use during their standardized testing.

 ## Uses
 Multiplication,addition,subtraction,division.